 - Whether you’re a first-time borrower or you’ve had a past VA loan

-Funding fees can go as low as 0.5% of the amount borrowed or as high as 3.3% of the borrowed funds, depending on whether you’re buying or refinancing and other factors.
+Funding fees vary depending on whether you’re buying or refinancing and other factors.
 This funding fees table on the VA website will help you figure out what you’ll owe.

 Surviving spouses of deceased veterans who died because of their service don’t have to pay a funding fee, nor do certain eligible veterans entitled to compensation for service-connected disabilities.
 When owed, the funding fee can be paid upfront or financed.